 Look no matter what you call it, one thing most will agree with is that this low-carb Cuban bistec is super delicious and bound to become a favorite because of its simplicity.
 Since it’s a thin cut of steak it will also bring dinner to the table in less time.

-In order to get the right level of even thinness the use of meat mallet is usually employed and in most local Hispanic supermarkets you can even get them prepackaged this way.
+In order to get the right level of even thinness, the use of meat mallets is usually employed and in most local Hispanic supermarkets you can even get them prepackaged this way.